-ENG 210 Creative Writing
+ENG 210 Creative Writing 3 CR

-3 CR Students will develop their skills as fiction, poetry and drama writers.
+Students will develop their skills as fiction, poetry and drama writers.
 They work at conceptualizing, composing, revising, and editing their work.
 They keep a writer's journal, discuss assigned readings, participate in peer group criticism, and meet for individual conferences with the instructor.
 Key goals are to increase students' awareness of the possibilities of expressive writing forms, styles, and themes, and also to increase awareness of the creative process in its many variations.
 Pre-requisite: ENG-101

-ENG 211 Business Communications
+ENG 211 Business Communications 3 CR

 This course offers instruction in the techniques of effective business communication.
 Students practice formats and rhetorical strategies required in the business environment, including common types of letters, memoranda, and reports.
 Organization, tone, and diction are stressed, as are grammar, punctuation, and spelling.
-Pre-requisite: ENG-101 students read diverse selections of non-fiction create their own personal essays and develop in-depth memoirs. develop and submit portfolios at mid semester and end of semesters.
-Co-requisite: ENG-101
+Pre-requisite: ENG-101